mlswg/mls-extensions/draft-ietf-mls-extensions.md

 > in the case of a "last resort" KeyPackage (see Section 16.8).
 Clients MAY
 > generate and publish multiple KeyPackages to support multiple cipher suites.

-Section 16.8 of {{!RFC9420}} then introduces the notion of last-resort KeyPackages as follows:
+{{Section 16.8 of !RFC9420}} then introduces the notion of last-resort KeyPackages as follows:

 > An application MAY allow for reuse of a "last resort" KeyPackage in order to